6.2. Exporting Data via S3¶

 6.2.4.
 Creating the S3 Cluster¶

 Joining a node to an S3 cluster automatically enables high availability for virtual machines, containers, and S3 resourses on this node.
-For detailed information on high availability, refer to the Virtuozzo 7 User’s Guide.
+For detailed information on high availability, refer to the Virtuozzo Hybrid Server 7 User’s Guide.

 Make sure that S3 private network is configured on each node that will run object storage services.